 Victoria Woodcock meets the artists using textiles to thread together new narratives about body positivity, gender, identity and race n Tate Modern's current collection display - positioned next to a wall of Guerrilla Girls' posters and a bold Barbara Kruger - is a depiction of a bathroom.
-A woman's legs stretch to the end of the bath: children's toys are dotted around; there's a glass of red wine to one side and an iPad propped up on the other, showing an episode of Game of Thrones.
+A woman's legs stretch to the end of the bath; children's toys are the end of the bath; children's toys are dotted around; there's a glass of red wine to one side and an iPad propped up on the other, showing an episode of Game of Thrones.
 The scene feels at once intimate and ephemeral.
 Its edges slightly frayed, the work is a personal story of motherhood - mundane and magical.

-Date Night is a "silk painting" by 48-year-old, Malawi-born Billie Zangewa.
-Described as "One of Africa's Most Closely Watched Artists", she joined Lehmann Maupin gallery in May 2020 with a solo show in New York that saw her prices jump by 25 per cent.
-This autumn, she will open further shows in London and Secul - where prices for her work will range from \$75,000 to \$150,000 - as well as at the Museum of the African Diaspora in San Francisco.
-"When I first started out, people were like, 'Oh, she's handy with a needle' and I was just put in the area of craft, of a was just put in the area of trait, of a woman's pastime," she says from her home in Johannesburg.
-The Space doubles as her "I'M IN CHARGE OF MY STORIES AND HOW I TELL THEM" studio, and is where works such as 2018's Vision of Love and 2020's Heart of the Home were created.
+Daw Night is a "silk painting" by

+AB-year-old, Malawi-born Billie Zangewa.
+Described as "One of Africa's Most Closely Watched Artists", she joined Lehmann the African Diaspora in San Francisco.

+Watched Artists", she joined Lehmar Maupin gallery in May 2020 with a solo show in New York that saw her prices jump by 25 per cent.
+This autumn, she will open further shows in London and Seoul - where prices for her work will range from \$75,000 to \$150,000 - as well as at the Museum of woman's pastime," she says from her home in Johannesburg.
+The MIN space doubles as her CHARGE OF studio, and is where works such as 2018's Vision of Love and 2020's Heart of the Home were created.
 Although it was suggested she switch to cotton as a stronger fabric, she prefers to work with silk: "I like delicate and sensitive, that's who I am.
 I don't think I'll ever be cotton.
 And I don't want to be."
 Re-establishing the power of textiles is fundamental: "I'm in charge of my own narrative and that's a very powerful statement, to say that I'm a black woman and I'm in charge of my stories and how I tell them."